Camping on the Gibb River Road

 There are no well known gorges or waterfalls on the property, but there is some great country (did you see the movie "Australia?") outstanding fishing, 4WDing, trail rides, great hospitality and home cooked meals.
 You can choose whether you want to camp with facilities or bush camp.

-Like Home Valley Station, El Questro also offers a campground at the station township that has all the usual facilities, and alternative bush camping sites down at the river.
 This is your last opportunity for camping on the Gibb River Road.
-From here it's only a good 30 km until you reach the highway between Kununurra and Wyndham, and there is no camping at Emma Gorge.
+From here it's only a good 30 km until you reach the highway between Kununurra and Wyndham, and there is no camping at Emma Gorge (pictured above).

-The free Kimberley Pocket Guide
+The FREE Kimberley Pocket Guide

-NEW!
 Destination Top End offers the same comprehensive, detailed insider information for the tropical regions of the Northern Territory.
+Be the best informed traveller in the Kakadu, Litchfield and Katherine Gorge national parks and beyond!

 A must have if you travel to or from Darwin.